patriques82/patriques82.github.io/_posts/2019-02-07-making-a-gradle-dsl-in-kotlin.md

 title:      Making a gradle dsl in Kotlin
 date:       2019-02-07 18:15:00
 author:     Patrik Nygren
-summary:    See the magic features of Kotlin that makes creating a dsl are not magic at all.
+summary:    See that the magic features of Kotlin that makes creating a dsl are not so magic at all.
 categories: jekyll
 thumbnail: cogs
 tags: